code-dot-org/code-dot-org/docs/instrumenting-analytics.md

 - In Ruby, use [`NewRelic::Agent.record_custom_event`] and [`NewRelic::Agent.record_metric`] ([Example][new-relic-ruby-example])
 - In JavaScript, we record custom events with [`logToCloud.addPageAction`][new-relic-js-docs] ([Example][new-relic-js-example]).
 We haven't set up any custom metrics from JavaScript yet.

+Currently, we use New Relic "metrics" in cases where we want to be able to monitor and alert based on the metric's value over time.
+An example alerting rule based on metrics can be seen here: [FilesApi policy](https://alerts.newrelic.com/accounts/501463/policies/36).
+We plan to sunset New Relic "custom events" by saving them instead to redshift.

 [Firehose]: https://aws.amazon.com/kinesis/firehose/
 [Google Analytics]: https://analytics.google.com/
 [Google Analytics debugger]: https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna